 This year will be extra special as we wrap up the Maymont 2025 initiative — the largest single investment in historic preservation and enhancing guest experience.

-Celebrations
+Community Celebrations

-Let’s celebrate together what Maymont means to the community with a series of special events, including the reopening of the restored Mansion in March and the enhanced Virginia Wildlife Trail in April, and a big community birthday bash in June.
+Let’s celebrate what Maymont means together as a community with a series of special events, including the reopening of the carefully preserved Maymont Mansion in March and the enhanced Virginia Wildlife Trail on May 2, plus a weekend of celebrating with Summer Kickoff Concert on Friday, June 5 and Cheers to 100 Years on Saturday, June 6.
+Click below for event details.

 A Richmond Icon, 100 Years in the Making